 Project Specifics

-- Sediment Size: Spawning-sized sediments (roughly 3/8 inch to 5 inches) will be trucked, stored and then placed in the river channel.
+Approximately 2000 cubic yards of spawning-sized sediments (roughly 3/8 inch to 5 inches) were trucked, stored and then placed along the river bank.

-- Wood: Locally harvested hazard trees identified for removal will be removed, stored and placed in the river channel to build low-flow habitat.
+In addition to fish rock, locally harvested trees were placed in the river channel to build low-flow habitat.

-- The project area directly adjacent to the project boundaries along the Trinity River will be marked with signs and/or buoys in accordance with the requirements specified in Title 14, Article 6 of the California Code of Regulations.
-Fencing or other barriers will be installed to mark the closure area and protect public health and safety, cultural and natural resources, scenic values and scientific research activities.
+Prior to and during implementation the project boundaries were marked with signs and barriers to protect public health and safety, cultural and natural resources, scenic values and scientific research activities.

-- A fish biologist will monitor for active redds and turbidity will be checked throughout the operation.
-If water cloudiness exceeds permit limits, work will pause.
-Equipment used in-river will use biodegradable hydraulic fluid to protect water quality.
+A fish biologist monitored for active redds and turbidity was checked throughout the operation.
+Work paused if water cloudiness exceeded permitted limits.
+In addition any equipment used in-river used biodegradable hydraulic fluid to protect water quality.

 If you have questions, concerns, would like to be placed on a notification list, or want to learn more about the project please contact us at: